The Best Firewood to Burn for Heat, Burn Time + Ease

 Beech

 Beech is an excellent choice for firewood since it produces little smoke, sparks, and low creosote buildup.
 The wood is hard and dense, making it a good choice for long-lasting fires.
 Beech also has a low moisture content, so it burns hot and provides good heat output.
-A disadvantage is that it can be heavy because it is so dense and may be difficult to work.
+The downside is the weight.
+Dense beech can be a bear to move and split.

 Birch

 Birch is a good firewood to burn because it burns well and produces moderate heat.
 It splits fairly easily and dries fast once split.
 Birch bark makes a great fire starter because of its similarity to paper.
-Because birch will burn well even if damp, there is a higher risk of creosote build-up if you need to use it wet.
-You can avoid creosote by seasoning your birch for at least 12 months.
-Make sure to keep birch off the ground because it is prone to mold if allowed to stay damp.
+Birch will burn before it’s really ready, which is when creosote becomes an issue.
+Season it for at least 12 months and keep it off the ground, as it molds easily if left damp.

 Birch logs sitting on the ground.